The role of accreted and in situ populations in shaping the stellar halos of low-mass galaxies: Star formation history of the in situ stellar component

-As mentioned in Sec. \ref{subsec:insituhalo}, the in-situ stellar particles found in the stellar haloes of the analysed dwarf galaxies were mainly ejected into the outskirts due to interactions between the main galaxy and satellite galaxies.
+As mentioned in Sect. \ref{subsec:insituhalo}, the in situ stellar particles found in the stellar halos of the analysed dwarf galaxies were mainly ejected into the outskirts due to interactions between the main galaxy and satellite galaxies.
 Some gas-rich satellites accreted by the main dwarf galaxies provided gas that contributed to the star formation during these merging events.
-We studied the star formation history of the in-situ stellar halo of each galaxy to see if it follows the same star formation history as the in-situ material within $4 \, R_h$ (i.e., the in-situ particles that do not belong to the stellar halo).
+We studied the star formation history of the in situ stellar halo of each galaxy to see if it follows the same star formation history as the in situ material within $4 \, R_h$ (i.e. the in situ particles that do not belong to the stellar halo).
 We show these results in Fig. \ref{fig:SFHwithmergers}.
-The light-blue histograms represent the star formation history of the in-situ stellar particles that are not part of the stellar halo at $z=0$, while the violet histograms represent that of the in-situ stellar haloes.
-We note that the star formation history of the in-situ stellar halo does not follow that of the in-situ material of the central regions.
-In the few cases in which the star formation histories are similar, the starbursts are less pronounced when considering the inner region of the galaxy.
-This fact corroborates that the formation of the particles belonging to the in-situ stellar halo was influenced by an external process, rather than solely resulting from the galaxy's intrinsic star formation.
-The arrows shown in each panel represent the time at which the galaxies underwent merger events, and they are colour-coded according to the maximum total mass reached by the satellites they interacted with.
+The light-blue histograms represent the star formation history of the in situ stellar particles that are not part of the stellar halo at $z=0$, while the violet histograms represent that of the in situ stellar halos.
+We note that the star formation history of the in situ stellar halo does not follow that of the in situ material of the central regions.
+In the few cases where the star formation histories are similar, the starbursts are less pronounced when considering the inner region of the galaxy.
+This fact corroborates that the formation of the particles belonging to the in situ stellar halo was influenced by an external process, rather than solely resulting from the galaxy's intrinsic star formation.
+The arrows shown in each panel represent the time at which the galaxies underwent merger events and they are colour-coded according to the maximum total mass reached by the satellites they have interacted with.
 Only merger events that satisfy that the maximum total mass reached by the satellite was $\frac{1}{100}$ times the $M_{200}$ of the main galaxy are shown.
-We see that the times at which the galaxies underwent a merger event correlates with a burst of star formation of the stellar halo material, indicating that the interaction and the merger event played a role in triggering the star formation of the in-situ particles found at $z=0$ in the stellar haloes.
+We see that the times at which the galaxies underwent a merger event correlates with a burst of star formation of the stellar halo material, indicating that the interaction and the merger event played a role in triggering the star formation of the in situ particles found at $z=0$ in the stellar halos.